kdflint/alliance-ship/README.md

 Our last big challenge is met -- OAuth authentication through GitHub.
 Now our teams are fully managed in GitHub.
 We just need to add a user to a Northbridge GitHub team in order for them to see their team's backlog in Alliance.
 More rationale for this feature is described [here](https://github.com/NorthBridge/alliance-community/issues/63).

 # Overview

-## The User Interface

-This is new work.

 ## The Backlog Interface (mostly complete)